LBPUnion/UnionPatcher/README.md

 # UnionPatcher

-A commandline tool that will take the official EBOOT of a LittleBIGPlanet title and replace the server URLs with the ones specified
+A tool that will take the official EBOOT of a LittleBIGPlanet title and replace the server URLs with a custom one

 ## Prerequisites
 * For running the console application, you will need the [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime?utm_source=getdotnetcore&utm_medium=referral)
 * You will need to know the server URL you wish to use
-* Basic commandline knowledge

 ## Getting the latest build
 1. Access the [CI builds for UnionPatcher](https://github.com/LBPUnion/UnionPatcher/actions)